 Read Aloud (Microsoft)

-This is embedded into Microsoft Word and Outlook.
-Great for using with longer e-mails as it can help understand of what is being said or unpack more complicated details.
-You are best using them in desktop applications.
+Read Aloud is embedded into Microsoft Word and Outlook.
+It is great for using with longer e-mails as it can help break down and understand what is being said or unpack complicated details.
+It is best to use them in desktop applications.

 Immersive Reader

-Immersive reader does take it further and has more accessibility features such as changing the font, line focus, changing the background color and changing the spacing.
-It is embedded in most Microsoft applications including word, teams, forms, PowerPoint, and sway.
+Immersive reader has more accessibility features such as changing the font, line focus, changing the background colour, and even changing the spacing.
+It is embedded in most Microsoft applications including Word, Teams, Forms, PowerPoint, and Sway.

 - What is Immersive Reader?
 (17m44sec)